jveilleux/FarmFreshWeb/products.md

 ### 1\) I created a profile for my supplying producer

-If in the previous step you created a profile for your supplier \(because they were not on the OFN\), you’ll need to also add their products to that profile, before you can stock them in your store.
+If in the previous step you created a profile for your supplier \(because they were not on the FFW\), you’ll need to also add their products to that profile, before you can stock them in your store.
 Instructions for doing this are below, under ‘Adding products’.

 ### 2\) I connected with a pre-existing supplying producer profile.